MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 ### Validating the site

-We recommend that before scheduling any sites move, you perform a validation to ensure that the site can be moved.
+We recommend that before scheduling any site move, you perform a validation to ensure that the site can be moved.

 We do not support moving sites with:
 -	Business Connectivity Services